krishna4157/react-native-tv-cast/README.md

     ...
   }
 ```
+## Note
+  Amazon FireTv Casting works only when targetSdk is set to 29 or below.

+  To get the devices list. you need to add listeners

-  After that Add EventListeners 'deviceList' for list of devices and 'duration' for duration
+  'deviceList' for list of devices
+  'duration' for duration

 ## Usage (Example of react-native-tv-cast )